TheOpenSpaceProgram/osp-magnum/README.md

   * Support for Universes that use a hierarchical coordinate system, allowing sizes that can be described as:
     * Big.
 Really big.
 You just won't believe how vastly, hugely, mindbogglingly big it is.
 I mean, you may think it's a long way down the road to the chemist's, but that's just peanuts.
   * Arbitrary sized integers for coordinates within a particular layer of the hierarchy
-    * We use 64-bit integrer coordinates by default, but we're interested to we what people try out!
+    * We use 64-bit integrer coordinates by default, but we're interested to see what people try out!
   * Optimal data layout to support pluggable oribial mechanics algorithms, which includes
     * Patched conics simulations -- like Kerbal Space Program's gameplay
     * N-Body simulations -- like the KSP mod 'Principia'